AnuradhaKaruppiah/Gym/docs/environment-tutorials/agent-harness-relay/openclaw/README.md

 Both OpenClaw runs resolve the SWE-bench task with `reward=1.0`.

-Relay-enabled OpenClaw currently emits 31 ATOF events and a 21-step ATIF trajectory.
+Relay-enabled OpenClaw currently emits 27 ATOF events and a 16-step ATIF trajectory.
 The checked-in run denies external web tools, so the trace stays focused on repository-local work.
+The ATOF has the full 5 tool calls; the ATIF is valid but currently groups those tool results into one standalone observation step, which is the next OpenClaw-specific integration issue to inspect.

 The OpenClaw native session log is useful supporting context, but the Relay ATOF/ATIF pair is the unified artifact shape to carry into visualization,